GSA/automate.fedramp.gov/content/documentation/poam/4-poam-template-to-oscal-mapping.md

 they must be closed.
 The risk should remain in the POA&M with the following changes.

-First, in the risk assembly, change the status field to \"closed\".
+First, in the risk assembly, change the status field to `closed`.
 Then make a final entry in the risk-log assembly.
-In the entry assembly, summarize the reason for closure in the description field, and set the start field to indicate the date of closure and the status-change field to
+In the entry assembly, summarize the reason for closure in the description field, and set the start field to indicate the date of closure and the status-change field to `closed`.
-\"closed\".
 Individual actions performed for closure should each have their own entries in the risk log.

-If it is appropriate to attach evidence of closure, add an observation assembly with the type field set to
-\"closure\", and cite the appropriate evidence.
+If it is appropriate to attach evidence of closure, add an observation assembly with the type field set to `closure`, and cite the appropriate evidence.

 {{< figure src="/img/poam-figure-17.png" title="Risk Closure." alt="Screenshot of the FedRAMP POA&M template showing closure of a risk entry." >}}